-Title XI-10-13.08 provides standards to allow and regulate accessory dwelling units and junior accessory dwelling in conformance with Government Code Sections 65852.2 and 65852.22.
+Title XI-10-13.08 provides standards to allow and regulate accessory dwelling units and junior accessory dwelling in conformance with Government Code Sections 65852.2, and 65852.22, and 65852.23 and section 17980.12 of the Health and Safety Code.
 ADUs are approved ministerially without discretionary review or public hearing and are permitted in all residential zones and mixed-use zones in Milpitas.